ofenrohr/ksquares/src/alphaDots/README.md

 * `--batch-prediction` if this flag is set, the MCTS AI threads will send their requests in batches.
   Batch size corresponds to the number of threads.
 * `--iteration-size N` number of samples to generate per iteration
-* `--initial-model` the model to start generating training data with.
+* `--initial-model` the name of the model to start generating training data with.
 Default: `alphaZeroV7` (This option is untested!)
-* `--target-model` the model to improve in self-play.
+* `--target-model` the name of the model to improve in self-play.
 Model name must be present in the `models.yaml` list in `alphaDots/modelServer/models`.
-(This option is untested)
 * `--debug` print debug information for individual prediction requests.
 Settings this flag will slow things down considerably.
+* `--gpu-training` enable GPU acceleration for the training python script.
+* `--dataset-generator` select the dataset generator.
+Supported generators are:
+    * `StageFour` the StageFour dataset generator
+    * `StageFourNoMCTS`

 ### Fast Self-Play